 The Paterson Rooms

 A cottage across the road from St Ninian’s was bought to provide much needed space for JaM – our Sunday School.
 With walls they can cover with their work, which remains there for the following week (previously corners were found in halls in the village, or JaM met in St Ninian’s either before or after church).

 Now families can come to church, and we all benefit.
 Our vision is to now concentrate on increasing the youngsters to feel more and more at home on a Sunday through more participative family services, through reading and being part of the whole church service on these days.

 We now have space to expand naturally into younger and older children; with a crèche being made available.

-During the week these rooms can be used for church meetings, for the Handbell Ringers, and for community group use.
+During the week these rooms can be used for church meetings, and for community group use.
 They are already being used well for music events (practice sessions, teaching) and by other groups for coaching sessions.